AloisSeckar/WBSC-Scoring/README.md

 # WBSC Scoring Creator
 JavaScript-based visualisation tool for WBSC scoring system.
+The app is powered by [Nuxt](https://nuxtjs.org/).
 Live demo (currently v0.10) available at [https://wbsc-scoring.netlify.app/](https://wbsc-scoring.netlify.app/).
 Reffer to [manual](https://wbsc-scoring.netlify.app/help.html) to get usage instructions.
-This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms)
+This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms).

 ## TO-DO list (to be implemented in next few releases)
 - More input validations